What is USS?

 The Joint Negotiating Committee (JNC)

-It is made up of five representatives from UCU, five representatives from UUK, and an independent chair.
+The JNC is a separate body, made up of five representatives from UCU five representatives from UUK, and an independent chair.

 This JNC’s responsibilities include feeding in views to the USS trustee on behalf of both the scheme members and employers, and crucially deciding on any changes to scheme.

 The USS trustee is responsible for setting the contribution rate required in order to deliver the scheme benefits, and the JNC has the responsibility to decide how increases (or indeed decreases) in costs to the scheme should be met.

 The JNC’s options are to increase (or decrease) contributions or change future benefits or a combination of both.
 If the JNC does not reach a decision, a default cost-share formula applies under which increases (or decreases) in contributions are shared in a ratio of 65:35 for employers and members respectively.
 The JNC also provides its inputs on several other areas in the scheme, for example on the detail of rule changes, on matters relating to scheme funding, and on USS-led surveys and communications.

 The USS website has more information on the USS trustee board and the JNC, as well as other committees involved in the scheme: